Traditional Wooden Arrows For Hunting Or Target Practice - My Archery Corner

 Yes, wooden arrows are straight!

-Maybe not the ones we made as kids, but professionally crafted arrows from a high-quality wood are super straight.
+Maybe not the ones we made as kids, but professionally crafted arrows from high-quality wood are super straight.

 You will shoot them with the highest possible accuracy.